History of the Free Will Problem

 The consequence is a world with but one possible future, completely determined by its past.
 Some even argued for a great cycle of events (an idea borrowed from Middle Eastern sources) repeating themselves over thousands of years.

-The Pythagoreans, Socrates, and Plato attempted to reconcile an element of human freedom with material determinism and causal law.
-But the first major philosopher to argue convincingly for some indeterminism was probably Aristotle.
-He described a causal chain back to a prime mover or first cause, and he elaborated the four possible causes (material, efficient, formal, and final).
+The first major philosopher to argue convincingly for some indeterminism was probably Aristotle.
+First he described a causal chain back to a prime mover or first cause, and he elaborated the four possible causes (material, efficient, formal, and final).
+Aristotle's word for these causes was ἀιτία, which translates as causes in the sense of the multiple factors or explanations behind an event.
+Aristotle did not subscribe to the simplistic "every event has a (single) cause" idea that was to come later.

-Aristotle knew that many decisions were quite predictable based on habit and character, but they were no less free if one's character itself and predictable habits were developed freely in the past and were changeable in the future.
-This was the view of Eastern philosophies and religions.
-Our Karma (etymologically one's character) has been determined by past actions (even from past lives), and strongly influences our current actions, but we are free to improve our Karma by good actions.
+This is the view of some Eastern philosophies and religions.
+Our Karma has been determined by our past actions (even from past lives), and strongly influences our current actions, but we are free to improve our Karma by good actions.

-One generation after Aristotle, Epicurus argued that as atoms moved through the void, there were occasions when they would "swerve" from their otherwise determined paths, thus initiating new causal chains.
 Parenthetically, we now know that atoms do not occasionally swerve, they move unpredictably whenever they are in close contact with other atoms.
 Everything in the material universe is made of atoms in unstoppable perpetual motion.
 Deterministic paths are only the case for very large objects, where the statistical laws of atomic physics average to become nearly certain dynamical laws for billiard balls and planets.

 So Epicurus' intuition of a fundamental randomness was correct.
-We know Epicurus' work largely from the Roman Lucretius and his friend Cicero, who summarized the situation in about the year 50 BCE.
-Cicero unequivocally denies fate, strict causal determinism, and God's foreknowledge.
+We know Epicurus' work largely from the Roman Lucretius and his friend Cicero.

 "If there is free will, all things do not happen according to fate; if all things do not happen according to fate, there is not a certain order of causes; and if there is not a certain order of causes, neither is there a certain order of things foreknown by God."
 3

 It was the Stoic school of philosophy that solidified the idea of natural laws controlling all things, including the mind.
 4 Their influence persists to this day, in philosophy and religion.
 Most of the extensive Stoic writings are lost, probably because their doctrine of fate, which identified God with Nature, was considered anathema to the Christian church.
-The church agreed that the laws of God were the laws of Nature, but that these were two different entities.
+The church agreed that the laws of God were the laws of Nature, but that God and Nature were two different entities.
 In either case strict determinism follows by universal Reason (logos) from an omnipotent God.
 Stoic virtue called for men to resist futile passions like anger and envy.
 The fine Stoic morality that all men (including slaves and women) were equal children of God coincided with (or was adopted by) the church.
 Stoic logic and physics freed those fields from ancient superstitions, but strengthened the dogmas of determinism that dominate modern science and philosophy, especially when they explicitly denied Aristotle's chance as a cause.
 5

 The major founder of Stoicism, Chrysippus, took the edge off strict determinism.
-He wanted to preserve the important idea of moral responsibility.
-Whereas the past was unchangeable, some things that are possible do not occur necessarily from past external factors alone, but might depend on ourselves.
-He continued to deny chance.
-Chrysippus would be seen today as a compatibilist.
-6
+Like Democritus, Aristotle, and Epicurus before him, he wanted to strengthen the argument for moral responsibility, in particular defending it from Aristotle's and Epicurus's indeterminate chance causes.
+Whereas the past is unchangeable, Chrysippus argued that some future events that are possible do not occur by necessity from past external factors alone, but might depend on us.
+We have a choice to assent or not to assent to an action.

-Alexander of Aphrodisias, the most famous commentator on Aristotle, writing 500 years after Aristotle's death, at a time when Aristotle and Plato were rather forgotten minor philosophers in the age of Stoics, Epicureans, and Skeptics, defended a view of moral responsibility we would call libertarianism today.
+Alexander of Aphrodisias, the most famous commentator on Aristotle, wrote 500 years after Aristotle's death, at a time when Aristotle and Plato were rather forgotten minor philosophers in the age of Stoics, Epicureans, and Skeptics.
+Alexander defended a view of moral responsibility we would call libertarianism today.
 Greek philosophy had no precise term for "free will" as did Latin (liberum arbitrium or libera voluntas).
 The discussion was in terms of responsibility, what "depends on us" (in Greek ἐφ ἡμῖν).
-Alexander believed that Aristotle was not a strict determinist like the Stoics, and Alexander himself argued that some events do not have predetermined causes.
-In particular, man is responsible for self-caused decisions, and can choose to do or not to do something.
-Alexander denied the foreknowledge of events that was part of the Stoic identification of God and Nature.7

 A couple of centuries after Alexander, a subtle argument for free will was favored by early Christian theologians.
 They wanted human free will in order to absolve an omnipotent God of responsibility for evil actions.
 This is called the problem of evil.
 Those who held God to be omniscient, Augustine for example, maintained that God's foreknowledge was compatible with human freedom, an illogical position still held today by most theologians.
 His more sensible contemporary, the British monk Pelagius (Morgan) held, with Cicero, that human freedom prohibited divine foreknowledge.
 The success of Augustine's ideas led the church to judge Pelagius a heretic.
 8